 FSANZ has previously approved the addition of phytosterol esters to some breakfast cereals based on LDL-cholesterol lowering effects within the expected magnitude.
 The evidence base for plant sterols in many low-fat food matrices (excluding dairy foods) is limited; breakfast cereal is one of these.
-There are no comparisons or direct evidence supporting the LDL-cholesterol lowering effects of (free) phytosterols and phytostanols in breakfast cereal or other cereal products.
-Nestel et al., (2001) directly compared phytosterol esters and phytostanols when added to breakfast cereal, bread and edible oil spread consumed together (in the same meal) (refer to Table 7.4), reporting cholesterol reductions of 13.6% and 8.3% respectively.
-Because the plant-sterol-fortified cereal effects were not measured separately from other plant-sterol-fortified foods eaten concurrently, this mean reduction may not reflect the effect of the cereal.
-As shown in Table 7.5, Clifton et al., (2004) also examined phytostanol-ester-fortified breakfast cereal, reporting a mean absolute LDL-cholesterol reduction grange previously identified by FSANZ.
+There are no comparisons or direct evidence supporting the LDL-cholesterol lowering effects of phytosterols and phytostanols and phytostanol esters in breakfast cereal or other similar cereal products (refer to Table 7.6).
+Many studies which have examined phytosterols, phytostanols and phytostanol esters in breakfast cereal have also examined substances such as beta-glucan which are considered potential cointerventions (hence independent effects of phytosterol-fortified foods could not be identified).

+As shown in Tables 7.5 and 7.6, Nestel et al., (2001) directly compared phytosterol esters and phytostanols when added to breakfast cereal, bread and edible oil spread consumed together (in the same meal), reporting cholesterol reductions of 13.6% and 8.3% respectively.
+However, because the plant-sterol-fortified cereal effects were not measured separately from other plant-sterol-fortified foods eaten concurrently, this mean reduction may not reflect the effect of the cereal.